-Essential Question: How can you keep safe online and protect yourself from online identity theft?
+Essential Questions: -What information is okay and safe to share online and what information is not safe to share online? -How can you keep safe online and protect yourself from online identity theft?

 As you navigate the internet you will eventually visit sites that request information about your identity.
-It is important that you learn to adopt a critical inquiry process to empower you to be able to protect yourself and your family from identity theft.
+It is important that you learn to adopt a critical inquiry process to empower you to be able to stay safe and protect yourself (and your family) from identity theft.
 In this lesson, you will learn to think critically about the user information that some websites request or require.
+You will also learn what is appropriate to post or share online and what information is not safe to share.
 Additionally, you will learn the difference between private information and personal information, and you will have to decide what information is safe and unsafe to share online.

 ASK: What type of information do you think is okay to share online, on a profile that others will see, for example?

 Interests such as comic books, gaming, things you collect